MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 ### Main package

-The Main package contains a short-lived server process that keeps track of dynamic dependencies that have been added.
-This is not used if an app's only dependency is on the Windows App SDK.
+The Main package contains a short-lived server process that keeps track of dynamic dependencies that have been added, and it enables the Store to update the framework package.

+### Singleton package

+The Singleton package ensures that a single long-running process can handle services that are used across multiple apps, which may be running on different versions of the Windows App SDK.

 ## Deployment scenarios